Dynasty Warriors 4: Story

 The game's story is based on the historical fiction Romance of the Three Kingdoms, written by Luo Guanzhong in the 14th century.

 Based on the book Romance of the Three Kingdoms, Dynasty Warriors 4 is set in Ancient China during the Three Kingdoms era.
 The plot unfolds via the game's Musou Mode and features branching paths that change based on player choices.
-Also included are special tales that are accessible by completing specific conditions during certain battles.
+Special tales are included that are accessible by completing specific conditions during certain battles.
 Each faction's story includes events that are interwoven with the story of the others.
 Though the outcomes vary based on the player's actions, each path highlights the historical battles from the respective faction's perspective.
 Many of the paths begin at the Yellow Turban Rebellion, where the Han dynasty and Allied forces defeat Zhang Jiao and his religious sect, the Way of Peace.
 Soon after the rebellion, the warlord Dong Zhuo seizes control of the Imperial Court with the help of the fierce warrior Lu Bu and the courtesan Diao Chan.
 In response, the nobleman Yuan Shao rallies a group of allied forces against Dong Zhuo's forces.
 They successfully drove Dong Zhuo's armies back from Si Shui Gate and Hulao Gate, culminating in a battle at the capital Luoyang.
 Afterward, the forces split and three generals begin to form their own kingdoms: Shu Kingdom led by Liu Bei, Wei Kingdom led by Cao Cao, and Wu Kingdom led Sun Jian.

+Three Kingdoms scenarios

 During the Shu story, Liu Bei and his two sworn brothers, Guan Yu and Zhang Fei, fight to restore the Han Dynasty.
-After Dong Zhuo's defeat, Liu Bei searches for a place to settle his followers while clashing with the Wei Kingdom's leader, Cao Cao, who has become the ruler of Northen China.
+After Dong Zhuo's defeat, Liu Bei searches for a place to settle his followers while clashing with the Wei Kingdom's leader, Cao Cao, who has become the ruler of northern China.
 As the game progresses, Liu Bei recruits others, like the warriors Zhao Yun and Ma Chao as well as the strategist Zhuge Liang, to strengthen his group.
 He eventually allies with the Wu Kingdom, led at the time by one of Sun Jian's son (Sun Quan), to fight Cao Cao, which leads to a joint effort at the Battle of Chi Bi.
-After the battle, Lui Bei attacks the Wu Kingdom, and during the campaign, defeats the Nanman from Southern China.
+After the battle, Liu Bei attacks the Wu Kingdom, and during the campaign, defeats the Nanman from Southern China.
 The Shu Kingdom eventually defeats Wu at the Battle of Yi Ling.
 The Shu Kingdom's story concludes at the Battle of Wu Zhang Plains, where they overcome the remaining Wei forces, led by Sima Yi, Cao Cao's strategist.
 After defeating the major factions, Liu Bei unites China under the Shu Han Kingdom.